-CONSIDERING MORE VARIABLES IN YOUR ASSESSMENT CAN ONLY BE A GOOD THING Different lenders will have different appetites for risk, offering different prices and a different cut- off points in the decision process.
+CONSIDERING MORE VARIABLES IN YOUR ASSESSMENT CAN ONLY BE A GOOD THING

+Different lenders will have different appetites for risk, offering different prices and a different cut- off points in the decision process.

 These factors are commonly based on the risk profile of the customers you want to attract through your marketing and product strategies.
 The challenge for many businesses is to align departments so that marketing is talking to the 'right' people.
 To do that, you need to know the risk appetite of your business, understand your ideal customers and find the best ways to reach them, ensuring your data and capabilities are relevant to those identified groups.

-The economy must be taken into consideration Levels of personal debt are currently higher than they were a decade ago and have continually risen over a period due to more consumer personal debt.
+The economy must be taken into consideration

+Levels of personal debt are currently higher than they were a decade ago and have continually risen over a period due to more consumer personal debt.
 People are borrowing more, for longer periods of time.
-We see today more demand for loans £20-£40k.
-But also, worryingly, we are seeing early arrears in these loans.
+Just before the pandemic hit we were seeing a risk in demand for loan values between £20-£40k.
+But also, worryingly, we were seeing early arrears in these loans.

 It's vital that the credit-risk implications of this are understood, both from your own and your customers' perspective, and that you can improve your decision making accordingly.